AryxVoid/Aryx-Config/README.md

 <summary>About Me</summary>
 <p>

-#### We can hide anything, even code!
+#### Basic Info

     ```ruby
       => "Just a Rlua Developer on Roblox, who likes making friends / memories on the platform.
-If you need help with a project just contact me info in my Contact card.
+If you need help with a project just contact me info in my Contact card."
-"
     ```

 </p>